-Please read this page carefully before purchasing your ticket
+Please read these rules carefully before purchasing your ticket

 Tickets may only be reserved online and for a specific date and time.